webdriverio-community/wdio-electron-service/README.md

 ### Example

-See [wdio-electron-service-example](https://github.com/goosewobbler/wdio-electron-service-example) for an example of "real-world" usage in testing a minimal electron app.
+See the [Example App](./example/app/) and [E2Es](./example/e2e/) for an example of "real-world" usage in testing a minimal electron app.

 ## Configuration